 Zach: So hard to know because I make Aunty Donna now, I make that so then when I go home, what I watch to relax is different.
 I would be watching Aunty Donna if I had lived an alternative life, but because I make Aunty Donna, when I go home I want to watch something a little more chilled out than Aunty Donna because I’m in Aunty Donna.

-Broden: There’s an argument we’d be too old for us now because there’s this theory in comedy that your favourite comedy, the comedy that really strikes a chord with you, happens when you’re about 15, 16.
-So people talk about their favourite cast of Saturday Night Live and it just always happens to be the one that was when they were 15 and 16.
+Broden: There’s an argument we’d be too old for us now because there’s this theory in comedy that your favorite comedy, the comedy that really strikes a chord with you happens when you’re about 15, 16.
+So people talk about their favorite cast of Saturday Night Live just always happens to be the one that was when they were 15 and 16.
 I think a lot of comedy comes from people figuring out who they are and what things they’re excited by and who they see themselves as.
 And people kind of find their identity in comedy and in art, generally in music and books and movies.
-And so there’s an argument that someone my age, 32, would see us being silly and go, “Oh, that’s fucking stupid.”
+And so there’s an argument that someone my age, 32, would see us being silly and go, oh, that’s fucking stupid.
 But not to the open-mindedness of a younger person.
 So there’s an argument that I wouldn’t like it.

-Mark: On top of that, I’ve always loved art that is either you love or you hate it, there’s no middle ground.
-One of my favourite groups is Tim & Eric, right?
-And what I loved about Tim & Eric more than just enjoying what they did and how subversive it was and how weird it was and how just strikingly original it felt, was that any time I would show it to someone, they would fucking hate it, right?
+Mark: On top of that, I’ve always loved art that is either you love or you hate, there’s no middle ground.
+One of my favorite groups is Tim and Eric, right?
+And what I loved about Tim and Eric more than just enjoying what they did and how subversive it was and how weird it was and how just strikingly original it felt, Was that any time I would show it to someone, they would fucking hate it, right?
 And that made me like it more.
 It was only me and my brother, that was the only other person who I knew who loved it as much as me.
-Then we went and we saw them live and it was just the Forum in Melbourne filled with people who felt the exact same way.
+Then we went and we saw them live and it was just the forum in Melbourne filled with people who felt the exact same way.
 That was so great.
 And I’ve always engaged with art in that way, so there is every chance I would fucking despise Aunty Donna.
 Because I think that’s what we are and that’s what we make, we make stuff that you either love or you hate.

-Zach: Mark would’ve definitely embraced being the contrarian.
+Zach: And a Mark would’ve definitely embraced being the contrarian.

 Mark: Absolutely.
 Absolutely.

-Broden: The reason we got Homelander is because we know from Jack that Pud and other Donna videos were an on-set joke that everyone did around.
-And so Erin Moriarty, who plays Stargirl, has reached out as well.
-So yeah, it’s funny to think on the set of The Boys that they’re talking about Aunty Donna.
+Broden: The reason we got Homelander is because we know from Jack that Pud and other Donna videos were beyond set joke that everyone did around.
+And so Erin Moriarty, who plays Starlight, has reached out as well.
+So yeah, it’s funny to think on the set of The Boys that they’re talking about Aunty Donna, just-

-Broden: When you’re watching season three, and someone’s head explodes or whatever, just think, they were thinking about Pud.
+Broden: So even when you’re watching season three, and someone’s head explodes or whatever, just think they were thinking about Pud.

 Mark: It’s mind-blowing.